Sodalitium Christianae Vitae: Ordinations to episcopacy

-Two SCV members have been ordained bishop: Archbishop Jose Antonio Eguren of Piura, and Bishop Kay Schmalhausen of the Prelature of Ayaviri.
+Two SCV members were ordained bishops: Archbishop José Antonio Eguren of Piura, and Bishop Kay Schmalhausen of the Prelature of Ayaviri.
 Both dioceses are in Peru.

 Spirituality

-The views of the Sodalitium on spirituality are as follows.
+The views of the Sodalitium on spirituality were as follows.

-Along with the common spirituality of the Catholic Church, the Sodalitium has its own spirituality ("the Sodalit spirituality"), discipline and style, which the members consider to be suitable means to live one's conversion and mission within the Church.
+Along with the common spirituality of the Catholic Church, the Sodalitium had its own spirituality ("the Sodalit spirituality"), discipline and style, which the members considered to be suitable means to live one's conversion and mission within the Church.

-The spirituality of the Sodalitium has been influenced by Blessed William Joseph Chaminade (1761-1850), St. Ignatius of Loyola (1491-1556), several Fathers of the Church, several authors of the Benedictine and Cistercian school – among them St. Bernard of Clairvaux (1090-1153) – as well as by the French school of spirituality, including Cardinal Pierre de Berulle (1575-1629). as well as by some spiritual authors of the Spanish Catholic Reformation, including Cardinal Abbot Francisco Jiménez de Cisneros (1455-1510), Fray Luis de Granada (1504-1588) and St. John of Ávila (1500-1569).
+The spirituality of the Sodalitium was influenced by Blessed William Joseph Chaminade (1761-1850), St. Ignatius of Loyola (1491-1556), several Fathers of the Church, several authors of the Benedictine and Cistercian school – among them St. Bernard of Clairvaux (1090-1153) – as well as by the French school of spirituality, including Cardinal Pierre de Berulle (1575-1629). as well as by some spiritual authors of the Spanish Catholic Reformation, including Cardinal Abbot Francisco Jiménez de Cisneros (1455-1510), Fray Luis de Granada (1504-1588) and St. John of Ávila (1500-1569).

-"Integral life of faith" is the foundation of the Christian life.
+"Integral life of faith" was the foundation of the Christian life.
 The Sodalitium's members read, study, and pray, especially meditating on the Sacred Scriptures.
-Its tenets include:
+Its tenets included: